SQL Serverlink

 Availability group replica | check |

-For connectors using change data capture (CDC) as the incremental update mechanism, we don't sync computed columns because CDC doesn't support these columns.
+For connectors using change data capture (CDC) as the incremental sync method, we don't sync computed columns because CDC doesn't support these columns.
 Learn more in Microsoft's Change data capture - Known limitations and issues documentation.

 Feature Name | Supported | Notes |